and-kal/second-brain/content/tech/ShellCommands.md

 `whoami`
 \
--> ›Print the user name associated with the current effective user ID.‹
+-> ›print the user name associated with the current effective user ID‹

 ## cut